rmzse/for-review/architecture.md

 ![Username validation through services](http://www.rdcs.se/images/username.gif)

-## Dependancy injection
+## Dependency injection
-We will be using dependancy injection to give our components the services they need.
-Lets say we have a service that gives us back a collection of videos from youtube, in order to use this service we have to inject it into our component
+We will be using dependency injection to give our components the services they need.
+Let's say that we have a service that returns a collection of videos from YouTube.
+In order to be able to use this service we will have to inject it into our component:

 ```typescript
 constructor(private videoService: VideoService){}